-- Some Pokémon cards have extra information after their name, such as a Level or a symbol like L. A Pokémon's name changes how you can evolve or play certain cards.
+- Some Pokémon cards have extra information after their name, such as a Level or a symbol like ♣.
+A Pokémon's name changes how you can evolve or play certain cards.
 Level is not part of a Pokémon's name: - ◆ Gengar, Gengar LV.
 43, Gengar LV.
-44, and Gengar LV.
-X all have the same name - Symbols at the end of a Pokémon's name are part of a Pokémon's name: - ◆ Alakazam, Alakazam 🏿 , and Alakazam 🌣 all have different names from each other - However, δ (Delta Species) is not part of a Pokémon's name.
-Aerodactyl and Aerodactyl δ (Delta Species) have the same name - An owner or form name in a Pokémon's name is part of the Pokémon's name: - Meowth, Alolan Meowth, and Rocket's Meowth have different names
+44, and Gengar LV.X all have the same name - Symbols at the end of a Pokémon's name are part of a Pokémon's name: - ◆ Alakazam, Alakazam Z, and Alakazam 🌣 all have different names from each other - However, δ (Delta Species) is not part of a Pokémon's name.
+Aerodactyl and Aerodactyl δ (Delta Species) have the same name - An owner in a Pokémon's name is part of the Pokémon's name: - Geodude and Brock's Geodude have different names

 When you are building a deck, you can have only 4 copies of a card with the same name in it, except for basic Energy cards.
-If your deck has 1 each of Gengar, Gengar LV.43, Gengar LV.
-44, and Gengar LV.
-X, you can't put any more cards named Gengar in your deck!
-However, you could have 4 Meowth, 4 Alolan Meowth, and 4 Rocket's Meowth.
+If your deck has 1 each of Gengar, Gengar LV.
+43, Gengar LV.
+44, and Gengar LV.X you can't put any more cards named Gengar in your deck!
+However, you could have 4 Geodude and 4 Brock's Geodude.